bitloops/bitloops-language/documentation/docs/introduction/welcome.md

 ---
 sidebar_position: 1
 sidebar_label: Welcome!
-title: Welcome to Bitloops!
-Software Engineering Superpowers!
+title: Bitloops gives you Software Engineering Superpowers!
 description: Introduction to Bitloops, how it works and how it can help you build better software.
 Bitloops incorporates industry best-practices and design principles into your software development process.
 keywords: [bitloops, bitloops tutorial, software engingeering, software architecture, clean code, learning programming, learning coding, software development, better programming]
 ---